williamyip/EasyCoin/README.md

 ## Disclaimer

-By no means should this project be used for real purposes, it lacks security and may contain several bugs.
+By no means should this project be used for real purposes, it lacks security and may contain several bugs!